 Youth and families in Illinois face daily obstacles in accessing comprehensive opportunities and achieving student success.
-Traditional public schools and afterschool programs do not have the capacity to fully meet the needs of youth, especially in nonmetropolitan3 regions of the state where disparities are exacerbated.
-In addition to the innate disparity present in rural regions of the state, the COVID-19 pandemic created an increased need for supportive services.
-To identify needs of youth and communities across the state, academic, social-emotional (SE), and physical well-being were assessed using the Illinois State Board of Education (ISBE) Illinois Report Card, Kids Count data (collected by the Annie E. Casey Foundation), the Illinois Children's Mental Health Partnership (ICMHP), and Southern Illinois University (SIU) School of Medicine Rural Health Summit.
+Traditional public schools and afterschool programs do not have the capacity to fully meet the needs of youth, especially given the increased need for supports following the COVID-19 pandemic.
+To identify needs of youth and communities across the state, academic, social-emotional (SE), and physical well-being were assessed using the Illinois State Board of Education (ISBE) Illinois Report Card, Kids Count data (collected by the Annie E. Casey Foundation), and the Illinois Children's Mental Health Partnership (ICMHP).
 Reference to the Afterschool for Children and Teens Now (ACT Now) Community Schools Report is also included to account for the benefits of the community schools model, as well as the opportunity for expansion of this model across Illinois.

-The proposed project will serve school districts that are Title IA school wide program eligible.
-All schools also satisfy the requirements of the Small Rural School Achievement program, or the Rural and Low-Income School program as listed.
-In this application, we are including partnerships with Vienna High School District 133 (HSD133) and Du Quoin

-Community Unit School District 300 (CUSD300); however, we also plan to identify six additional districts to serve during the grant period.
+The proposed project will serve school districts in both urban and rural areas of the state.
+In this application, we are including partnerships with the Chicago Public Schools District 299 (CPS), Herrin Community Unit School District 4 (CUSD4), and McLean County Unit School District 5 (USD5); however, we also plan to identify five additional districts throughout the state at the beginning of the grant period.

 Statewide assessment data shows that students in Illinois consistently perform below expected performance levels.
 A contributing factor to this could be the lack of preparation students receive in their transition to becoming full-time students.
-In fall 2019, KIDS data showed that only 29 percent of students across the state were ready for kindergarten as assessed across three developmental areas.
-The Erikson Institute's Risk and Reach report released similar results, indicating that 74 percent of students in the state were not ready for kindergarten; in Johnson County, where HSD133 is located, 52 percent were not ready, and in Perry County, where CUSD300 is located, 68 percent were not ready.
+In fall 2019, KIDS data showed that only 29 percent of students across the state were ready for kindergarten as assessed across three developmental areas.3 The Erikson Institute's Risk and Reach report released similar results, indicating that 74 percent of students in the state were not ready for kindergarten; in Cook County, where CPS is located, 77 percent were not ready, and in Williamson and McClean Counties, where CUSD4 and USD5 are located, that number was 78 and 68 percent, respectively.4

 On a statewide level, Illinois has demonstrated immense learning loss following the onset of the COVID-19 pandemic.
-Data collected by ISBE's Illinois Report Card showed that schoolage students' academic attainment decreased by five percent in English Language Arts (ELA) and six percent in Mathematics (math) in 2022 as compared to 2019.
-High school students' performance decreased by seven percent in ELA and five percent in math in 2022 as compared to 2019.
-Results of the 2022 Illinois Assessment of Readiness (IAR), taken annually by school-age students, reported that 23 percent of students in Illinois did not meet performance expectations in ELA, while only 26 percent met performance expectations.6 Similarly, 22 percent of students did not meet math expectations, while 22 percent of students tested meeting performance standards.
-Finally, student scores on the Illinois Science Assessment (ISA) presented similar results to that of the IAR, demonstrating that only 51 percent of students in the state who took the assessment performed well enough to meet educational standards in science.7
+Data collected by ISBE's Illinois Report Card showed that schoolage students' academic attainment decreased by five percent in English Language Arts (ELA) and 6 percent in Mathematics (math) in 2022 as compared to 2019.
+Further, high school students' performance decreased by seven percent in ELA and five percent in math in 2022 as compared to 2019.
+Results of the 2022 Illinois Assessment of Readiness (IAR), taken annually by school-age students, reported that 23 percent of students in Illinois did not meet performance expectations in ELA, while only 26 percent met performance expectations.5 Similarly, 22 percent of students did not meet math expectations, while 22 percent of students tested meeting performance standards.
+Finally, student scores on the Illinois Science Assessment (ISA) presented similar results to that of the IAR, demonstrating that only 51 percent of students in the state who took the assessment performed well enough to meet educational standards in science.6